Research Data Transfer — Globus

 4. Select your preferred permission-level for releasing your account information to Globus.
 Many users select the middle option.

-5. To upgrade your account to Globus Plus, see below.
+5. To join Columbia's Globus subscription, see below.

 If you already have a Globus account from another organization, log in as described above and choose Link to an existing account.
 The Identity Linking Tutorial explains in detail how Identity Linking works.